kyma-incubator/examples/personservice/README.md

 It basically shows that kubernetes is recreating the failing container.
 After that the container is back alive.

-Now you can issue a POST request to /api/v1/monitoring/readiness?isReady=false.
-This will make the readinessProbe fail.
+Now you can issue a POST request to /api/v1/monitoring/readiness?isReady=60.
+This will make the readinessProbe fail for 60 seconds.
 You will again see this in your pod monitor.
 Now you can in a separate terminal window execute the command `kubectl describe pod -n personservice <podname>` for the pod that was failing.
 In the event log you will see the following picture:

 ```
   Type     Reason     Age               From                           Message